titan-data/titan/docs/src/cli/cmd/install.rst

 other titan commands.
 For more information on how to install titan and what's required, see the :ref:`lifecycle_install` section.
 For more information on managing contexts, see the :ref:`lifecycle_context` section.
 If you want to install Titan for kubernetes, see the :ref:`lifecycle_kubernetes` section.
-This command will fail if the "docker" context already exists.
+Running this command will do nothing if the "docker" context already exists.

 Syntax
 ------